Monish-Kumar-D/Monish-Kumar-D/README.md

 ### About Me
 I am a passionate Machine Learning engineer with a keen interest in developing innovative solutions.
 I love to explore new technologies and apply them in real-world scenarios.
-Currently, I am focusing on Pytorch, Deep Learning, Transformers, and LLMs.
+Currently, I am focusing on Pytorch, Deep Learning, CNNs, and Computer Vision.

 - 👀 I’m interested in Software Development and Running Learning Algorithms
 - 🌱 I’m currently learning Computer Vision and Deep Learning